healthify/guides/protocol/development-workflow/README.md

 Small, discretionary releases
 --------------------------
-Sometimes a change is so small that it doesn't warrent the entire workflow process described above.
-For instance, a single typo in the transaltion files, or adding a single anchorlink to a page.
+Sometimes a change is so small that it doesn't warrant the entire workflow process described above.
+For instance, a single typo in the translation files, or refactoring tests.
 In these scenarios, the developer is welcome to make a pull request pointed directly at master given the following: